chrischandfw/scratch-organizer/README.md

 - Supabase policies properly setup (submit a screenshot with your submission)
 - User sees a list of workshops on /workshops
 - User sees a dropdown of workshops on /create
-- User can add a partipant to a workshop
+- User can add a participant to a workshop
 - User can remove a participant from a workshop
 - ASYNC: getWorkshops() : get all workshops with their participants in supabase.
 - ASYNC: createParticipant(participant) : create participant in supabase and attach it to a workshop